ACC for foliated log canonical thresholds: Preliminaries

-\begin{lem} Given a foliated surface $(X,\sF)$.
-Suppose there is a morphism $f : X \rw C$ where $C$ is a curve.
-Let $F$ be the general fiber of $f$. \begin{enumerate} \item If $K_\sF\cdot F<0$, then $F$ is a smooth invariant rational curve with $K_\sF\cdot F = -2$. \item If $K_X\cdot F<0$, then $F$ is a smooth rational curve with $K_X\cdot F = -2$. \end{enumerate} \end{lem} \begin{pf} Since $F$ is a general fiber, we may assume that $F$ has no singularity of $X$ and $\sF$. \begin{enumerate} \item If $F$ is not invariant, then by adjunction for non-invariant divisors (Theorem~\ref{adjunct_non_inv}), we have
+\begin{lem} Let $(X,\sF)$ be a normal foliated surface.
+Suppose there is a projective morphism $f \colon X \to C$ where $C$ is a curve.
+Let $F$ be the general fibre of $f$. \begin{enumerate} \item If $K_\sF\cdot F<0$, then $F$ is a smooth invariant rational curve with $K_\sF\cdot F = -2$. \item If $K_X\cdot F<0$, then $F$ is a smooth rational curve with $K_X\cdot F = -2$. \end{enumerate} \end{lem} \begin{pf} Since $F$ is a general fibre, we may assume that $F$ contains no singularity of $X$ and $\sF$. \begin{enumerate} \item If $F$ is not invariant, then by adjunction for non-invariant divisors (Corollary~\ref{cor_adjunct_non_inv}), we have

 which is impossible.
 Thus, $F$ is invariant.
 Now by adjunction for invariant divisors (Theorem~\ref{adjunct_inv}), we have

 Therefore, $p_a(F)=0$ and $K_\sF\cdot F = -2$. \item By adjunction, we have

 Therefore, $p_a(F)=0$ and $K_X\cdot F = -2$. \end{enumerate}